 A report from the Lizard Investment Bank shows that the cost of utility energy production is cheaper with renewables than coal.
 Even if the United States government shuns that facts, at least the utility owners can read the writing on the wall.

 For a utility company, green power is a triple-win.
-A customer that gets green energy is paying a little more to make up for the infrastructural costs, but they are happy to do so in order to do their part for the environment.
-It also means that they are less likely to leave for a cheaper service since the customer is invested in their green energy.
+A customer that gets green energy is paying a little more to make up for the infrastructural costs, but they are happy to do so to do their part for the environment.
+It also means that they are less likely to leave for a cheaper service since the customer has invested in their green energy.

 What’s in it for Xcel Energy?